Why not ensure 100% absorption of your vitamins and minerals?

 (For more information, check out the Moss Reports)

-Defense IV: IV Nutritional Therapy used for viral, bacterial and fungal infections. helpful for sinusitis, bronchitis, COPD, asthma, etc. iv nutrients including therapeutic doses of ascorbic acid, pantothenic acid, galium-heel and others.
+IV Nutritional Therapy used for viral, bacterial and fungal infections. helpful for sinusitis, bronchitis, COPD, asthma, etc. iv nutrients including therapeutic doses of ascorbic acid and pantothenic acid.

-Allergy/Asthma IV: IV Nutritional Therapy used for asthma, copd, pneumonia, respiratory infections and allergies.
-IV nutrients include vitamin C, magnesium, mucosa compositum, pyridoxine, etc.
+IV Nutritional Therapy used for asthma, COPD, pneumonia, respiratory infections and allergies.
+IV nutrients include vitamin C, magnesium, pyridoxine, etc.

 Medical Wellness Associates, PC